ashleytagge/startup/README.md

 ## 🚀 CSS deliverable

+**PLEASE NOTE**
+- I have not been able to sync my vscode files to github all week.
+I have been getting an error saying, "warning: ignoring ref with broken name refs/heads/main 2".
+I FINALLY fixed it today (I honestly don't know how I did it either) and it rewrote all of my previous commitment descriptions as "Fixing branches so I can commit to github".
+I apologize that all of the commit notes are now extremley vague.
+My new commits will be descriptive and hopefully I don't have any more issues with github.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] **Header, footer, and main content body** - I did not complete this part of the deliverable.